Texas

 Testing Vendor

-Texas uses Credentia (formerly Pearson VUE) to administer the Nurse Aide Competency Evaluation Program (NACEP).
+Texas uses Credentia (formerly Pearson VUE) to administer the nurse aide competency evaluation.
 The exam consists of a written (or oral) knowledge test and a skills demonstration.

 Training Requirements

-Texas requires a minimum of 75 hours of state-approved nurse aide training, including at least 16 hours of supervised clinical experience.
-Training programs must be approved by the Texas HHSC.
+Texas requires 75 hours, including at least 16 hours of supervised clinical experience.
+Training programs must be approved by the state.

 Find Texas CNA Classes